 A JPMorgan Chase & Co.
-(JPM) exchange- traded note tied to oil assets reached a record premium over its underlying index after the bank limited shares of the security.
+(JPM:US) exchange- traded note tied to oil assets reached a record premium over its underlying index after the bank limited shares of the security.

 “Everyone expected AMJ to trade at a premium once the cap was announced because investors are scrambling for yield,” said Samuel Lee, an exchange-traded product analyst for Morningstar Inc. in Chicago.
 “I don’t expect to see crazy, TVIX-level premiums in this product because that premium becomes too attractive and people will start to short AMJ,” he said, referring to the ticker of Credit Suisse’s volatility note.